- Andaman Islands

 KhovduudOne of the 11 sons of Khori Tumed and a swan-maiden.
-In some references, known as Khovduud.
+Also commonly referred to as Khovduud.

 Manzasiriread more »

 Margye PongiA mountain.
 It was to this mountain that, at the end of his mission on earth, Gesar Khan returned to be purified.
-In some references, referred to as Margye Pongi.
+Called Margye Pongi.

 Qormusta Tengriread more »